 BROKEN BOXES: PROJECT INTENTION SETTINGS

-The intention of the Broken Boxes podcast project and any accompanying text or exhibitions is to center Indigenous artists, activist focused artists, Queer/Trans/NonBinary artists, women identifying artists, artists of color and mixed/lost/stolen heritage artists.
+The intention of the Broken Boxes podcast project and any accompanying text, events or exhibitions is to center Indigenous artists, activist focused artists, Queer/Trans/NonBinary artists, women identifying artists, artists of color and mixed/lost/stolen heritage artists.
 This project does not support or promote any one human experience above of or instead of any other, and the approach is to engage in alliance through sharing experience of the artist's process, unfolding all the layers it takes to make each artist a unique creative force.
 Focusing on the complexity of existence as the beauty of existence, this project explores the points of intersection we all share as intricate human beings and humbly strives to find viable approaches to move forward and see each other in ways that may promote safe space, healing and solidarity.

 At all times consideration and respect is taken for the featured artist, their work, their story and their self identification processing.
 This project centers artists whose stories are complex, nonlinear and multifaceted, artists who have narratives that challenge a society's predetermination of them.
 This project acknowledges that there are multiple layers of trauma to work through in relationship to existing in the in-between spaces of an oppressive society, and this project focuses to respect that vulnerability.
 With this in mind the project's aim is to hold safe space for artists to archive their stories, and to provide a platform for them to speak about their work and lives without any imposed narrative, or proposed approach to format.
 The space developed for sharing in this way has the goal to also provide insight and inspirations to those engaging in the project as listener/viewer, contributing support cognition for their own existence and contributing to less isolation, anxiety and hesitation when working through the daily deconstructions of an oppressive patriarchal society.